Glycated hemoglobin: Modification by diet

 Meta-analysis has shown probiotics to cause a statistically significant reduction in glycated hemoglobin in type-2 diabetics.
 Trials with multiple strains of probiotics had statistically significant reductions in glycated hemoglobin, whereas trials with single strains did not.

 Standardization and traceability

-Most clinical studies recommend the use of HbA1c assays that are traceable to the DCCT assay.
+Most clinical studies recommend the use of HbA_{1c} assays that are traceable to the DCCT assay.
 The National Glycohemoglobin Standardization Program (NGSP) and IFCC have improved assay standardization.
-For initial diagnosis of diabetes, only HbA1c methods that are NGSP-certified should be used, not point-of-care testing devices.
-Analytical performance has been a problem with earlier point-of-care devices for HbA1c testing, specifically large standard deviations and negative bias.
+For initial diagnosis of diabetes, only HbA_{1c} methods that are NGSP-certified should be used, not point-of-care testing devices.
+Analytical performance has been a problem with earlier point-of-care devices for HbA_{1c} testing, specifically large standard deviations and negative bias.

 Veterinary medicine

-HbA1c testing has not been found useful in the monitoring during the treatment of cats and dogs with diabetes, and is not generally used; monitoring of fructosamine levels is favoured instead.
+HbA_{1c} testing has not been found useful in the monitoring during the treatment of cats and dogs with diabetes, and is not generally used; monitoring of fructosamine levels is favoured instead.